ridhim7201/cocoon/README.md

 # Cocoon — "Protect your time.
 Force your growth."

-* **NOTE:** i had started the deploy process today unaware of the fact that billing was a **24** hour process that had to be set up to use free tier to deploy using google cloud, I will add the link to this README.md once i am able to deploy it.
-For now I have deployed it using render.

 A dark, AI-powered productivity app with task scheduling, alarm takeovers, emergence slots, voice commands, and sleep tracking.
 Powered by Google's **free** Gemini API.